atrisovic/econ-data-policy/README.md

 The ranking list of journals was obtained from: https://ideas.repec.org/top/top.journals.all.html

-## 1. Quarterly Journal of Economics
+## 1. The Quarterly Journal of Economics, Oxford University Press

 "In an effort to promote consistent standards and requirements among general-interest journals in the field of economics, the Quarterly Journal of Economics has adopted the American Economic Review data availability policy.
 We are grateful to the editors of the American Economic Review for their leadership in constructing this policy.